tangowhisky37/RaspiPythonProjects/README.md

   - 1 x Raspberry Pi Cobbler board (Recommended, to breakout the GPIO's) and make working easier

-Read Analog Sensors using MCP 3008
+IoT - Read Analog Sensors using MCP 3008 & Upload data (Log to CSV and ThingSpeak/IoT Platform)
 - This program reads analog sensor values using an MCP 3008.
 An MCP 3008 is required since the Raspberry Pi does not have an ADC or Analog to Digital converter and is not in a position to read analog signals by itself.
 - Components required include
   - 1 x Raspberry Pi 3 (I have used a 3, Model B. You can use whatever you have at your disposal.)